top of page

 Meet the Privacy Chameleon!

 The points show where this project sits within my framework: Privacy Clarity (1 point), Privacy Experience (2 points), or Privacy Differentiation (3 points).
-More in the FAQs below.
+More in Project 3 below.

 I already had a privacy notice for my blog Blankpage, but I wanted to support it with a visual overview in the footer.
 First, I considered Swiss privacy icons, but they were too complex visually and limited to what happens with data.
-So I included additional information, such as who handles the data and what users can do to manage their privacy.
+So I included additional information, such as who processes the data and how data subjects can manage their privacy.
 This is the story behind some of my legal design challenges.

-Behind the scene Discover the design decisions of all previous versions
+Behind the scene Discover my design decisions throughout all versions

 4 more versions to discover...